dannyh79/dannyh79.github.io/app/posts/(data)/2026-09-08-fastapi-asyncio-thread-map.md

 The executor is a pool, not one permanent S3 thread.
 Multiple uploads may reuse workers or cause several workers to run, subject to the executor's capacity.

-## The result comes back to FastAPI
+## The Result Comes Back to FastAPI

 The route receives a `concurrent.futures.Future`, which belongs to the cross-thread API.
 FastAPI needs an awaitable attached to its own loop: